PurpleKingdomGames/indigo/indigo/docs/platform/networking.md

 title: Networking
 ---

 Indigo supports basic networking via HTTP or WebSockets.
+You can also get a rudimentary indication as to whether the local machine has an active network connection using `indigo.platform.networking.Network.isOnline`.
+Note, however, that this will only indicate the presence of a local network and is not necessarily an indication of internet connectivity, or the availability of an internet resource.

 ## Network calls and the game loop